syncfusion-content/maui-docs/MAUI/Segmented-Control/customization.md

 ---
 layout: post
-title: Customization of .NET MAUI Segmented control | Syncfusion
+title: Appearance Customization of .NET MAUI Segmented Control (SfSegmentedControl) | Syncfusion
-description: Learn about the customization of Syncfusion .NET MAUI Segmented (SfSegmented) control in mobile and desktop applications from a single shared codebase.
+description: Learn about the appearance customization of Syncfusion .NET MAUI Segmented Control (SfSegmentedControl).
-platform: maui
+platform: .NET MAUI
-control: SfSegmentedControl
+control: Segmented (SfSegmented) control
 documentation: ug
 ---

-# Customization of .NET MAUI Segmented (SfSegmented) control
+# Appearance Customization of .NET MAUI Segmented Control (SfSegmentedControl)
 The .NET MAUI Segmented control allows you to customize the background, text color, selection style, and much more.

-## Customizing the border color
+## Customize the border color
 You can use `Stroke` property of `SfSegmentedControl`, to customize the border color of the segmented control.

 {% tabs %}